Aachen Cathedral: Bells

-The cathedral has eight bells hang on wooden yokes in a wooden bell frame.
+The cathedral has eight bells hung on wooden yokes in a wooden bell frame.
 The bells were cast three years after the city fire of 1656 by Franz Von Trier and his son Jakob.
-This disposition, altered from that of Medieval times, has been maintained to this day, except that the Marybell has had to be replaced twice.
-The largest bell or bourdon is called "Maria" and it weighs over 6 tonnes and was made in 1958 and cast by Petit & Gebr.
-Edelbrock.
+This disposition, altered from that of medieval times, has been maintained to this day, except that the Marybell has had to be replaced twice.
+The largest bell or bourdon is called "Maria".
+It weighs over 6 tonnes and was cast in 1958 by Petit & Brothers of Edelbrock.
 In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.